1. What is G Suite for Education?

-3. How is G Suite different from regular GMAIL accounts?
+3. How is Workspace different from regular GMAIL accounts?

 4. Who can email my student?

 Only 11th and 12th-grade students have the ability to send or receive email from an address that is not @molineschools.org (known as our domain).
-Students within the 4th/5th Grade pilot programs are only allowed to send/receive an email to specific teachers within the district.
-6th-10th Grade students can send/receive email from anyone that has a domain (@molineschools.org) email address.
+The following rules are provisioned per grade level:

-5. Where does my student's GAFE data reside?
+5. Where does my student's Workspace data reside?
 Who has access to it?

 6. Will my student's Google account be suspended when school is not in session?

-Accounts will remain active as long as the student is enrolled in the Moline School District.
+Accounts will remain active as long as the student is enrolled in the Moline-Coal Valley School District.
 Accounts will be deleted 30 days after they leave the school (either through moving or graduation).

-7. What governmental laws and policies is the Moline-Coal Valley CUSD 40 required to follow?
+7. What governmental laws and policies are the Moline-Coal Valley CUSD 40 required to follow?